riverrun/phauxth/README.md

 ```

 In addition, if you are using tokens, for an api or for user confirmation,
-you need to add `token_salt` to the Phauxth config.
+you need to add `token_salt` and `endpoint` to the Phauxth config.
 You can generate a
 suitably secure random salt by running the `Phauxth.Config.gen_token_salt`
 command.